-mostly fish such as Yellow Perch or Gizzard Shad; other aquatic animals such as crayfish, frogs, snails, and insect larvae
+Mostly fish such as Yellow Perch or Gizzard Shad; other aquatic animals such as crayfish, frogs, snails, and insect larvae

 14 pounds, 8 ounces - Des Moines River, Polk County, September 1986 - Gloria Eoriatti, Ankeny, Iowa

-The Walleye is relatively easy to propagate and rear in hatcheries.
-Nearly 125 million walleye fry are produced each year in Iowa for stocking larger lakes and reservoirs throughout the state.
-A smaller number are also raised to fingerling size in shallow nursery lakes and in concrete raceways prior to planting.
-Walleye typically reach 5.5 inches in length the first year and about 9.3, 12.4, 15.2, 17.4, 19.2, 20.6, 21.7, 22.1 and 23.2 inches in the succeeding 8 years.
-Females grow more rapidly and attain a larger maximum size than males.
+Walleye are fairly easy to propagate and raise in hatcheries.
+Nearly 125 million walleye fry are produced each year to stock larger lakes and reservoirs throughout Iowa.
+A smaller number are also raised to fingerling size in shallow nursery lakes and concrete raceways before stocking.
+Walleye usually reach 5.5-inches long the first year and about 9.3, 12.4, 15.2, 17.4, 19.2, 20.6, 21.7, 22.1 and 23.2-inches in the next 8 years.
+Females grow faster and reach a larger maximum size than males.
 Larger fish have been reported in netting operations for brood fish from Rathbun Lake, Spirit Lake, West Okoboji Lake and Clear Lake.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.